hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > And in that time the honours should repeat,
 >
-> And at the end, and ere you take your seat.
+> And at the end, and ere you take your seat[^264].

->
+[^264]:
+	### The Honours (i. e.) the Bow and Courtesy

+	In quadrille dancing these honours should always be made to your partner and the opposite, and to the first eight bars if music, before you begin the figure.
+The honours should not only be made at the commencement of each set, but likewise of each individual quadrilles, however many there may be in a set, and also at the conclusion of every set, and finally by every gentleman when he has led his partner to her seat.

 > Bel.
 How many bars of music are contained
 >
 > In each quadrille, you have not yet explained.